March in Bordeaux - Winery Visits and Other Things to Do

 Even though many wineries actively start receiving guests from early April, most are open in March.

-If you are planning a Bordeaux wine tour in March, weekdays are preferable, however, you can still find wineries in Bordeaux that are open on the weekend in March.
+If you are planning a Bordeaux wine tour in March, weekdays are preferable, however, you can still find wineries in Bordeaux that are open on the weekends.

-Another good reason to visit for those seriously interested in wines is the En Primeur tasting of the most recent Bordeaux vintage that takes place at the end of March and the first week of April.
+Another good reason to visit Bordeaux in March for those seriously interested in wines is the En Primeur tasting of the most recent Bordeaux vintage that takes place at the end of March and the first week of April.

 Table of Contents